-24 Headless CMS That Should Be On Your Radar in 2019
+34 Headless CMS That Should Be On Your Radar

 Choosing a Headless CMS?
 Look Beyond the Software

-This 24-strong list of headless CMSs speaks for itself; and it says, “you have options”.
+This 34-strong list of headless CMSs speaks for itself; and it says, “you have options”.

 While the technology will differ from vendor to vendor, the biggest difference you’ll feel is the level of service and support the vendor will provide during deployment, and thereafter.
 Going headless isn’t the easiest transition your brand will make, so be sure to choose a vendor with a history of giving hands-on assistance and supportive expertise.